-The Odyssey was composed in a dialect of Ancient Greek.
-It was originally written down in twenty-four parts or books in long flowing lines that did not rhyme at the end, in the special rhythm called epic meter.
+The Odyssey was composed in a dialect of ancient Greek.
+It was originally written down in twenty-four parts, or books, in long flowing lines that did not rhyme at the end, in the special rhythm called epic meter.
 Technically, this meter is called dactylic hexameter.
-It can be represented, using symbols for light (u) and heavy (-) syllables, as:

 The Odyssey has been translated into many languages, in both verse and prose.